(local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Sakarya air is currently 1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Sakarya is currently 1.7 times the WHO annual air quality guideline value

 Good 30 US AQI